davidstump/SwiftPhoenixClient/README.md

 ## Note:

-Currently works with Swift 2.0, Xcode 7.0, and Phoenix 1.0.1.
+Currently works with Swift 3.0, Xcode 7.0, and Phoenix 1.0.1.

 Tested with the [Phoenix Chat Server example](https://github.com/chrismccord/phoenix_chat_example), upgraded to Phoenix 1.0.1.

+## Development

+To set up your environment to work on `SwiftPhoenixClient` itself, clone the repo and then run `$ git submodule update --init` to check out the appropriate version of `Starscream`.
+You can then open `SwiftPhoenixClient.xcworkspace` in Xcode.

 ## License